-TL;DR: The Centers for Medicare & Medicaid Services modified NCD 363 governing TEER mitral valve coverage, effective January 9, 2026.
-Here's what billing teams need to act on now.
+Summary: The Centers for Medicare & Medicaid Services modified its coverage policy for Transcatheter Edge-to-Edge Repair (TEER) for mitral valve regurgitation, with an effective date of May 15, 2026.
+Here's what billing teams need to know before that date.

 Quick-Reference Table